 - Ascend users, click here.

 - If you don't have a compatible point of sale, you'll be able to enter your information manually each month.

 The P2 Dashboard

-The P2 Dashboard is a real-time representation of how your KPIs compare to your fellow group members, calculated for each calendar month or on a rolling twelve-month basis.
+The P2 Dashboard is a representation of how your KPIs compare to your fellow group members, calculated for each calendar month or on a rolling twelve-month basis.
 Select the month to view or switch to a rolling calculation using the dropdowns near the top-right of the screen.

 Once selected, the dashboard will populate with the relevant data, updated live as new figures are imported from point-of-sale or added to the worksheet.

 The tabs across the top of the dashboard allow quick access to the KPI categories available, starting with an Overview that displays the most important KPIs at a glance.